geropl/github-mcp-go/memory-bank/progress.md

 - Repository operations tools are implemented
 - Pull request operations tools are implemented (including the new tools requested)
 - File operations tools are implemented
+- Table-driven tests with go-vcr and golden files for:
+  - Repository operations
+  - Pull request operations
+  - File operations
 - README is created

 ## What's Left to Build